 - Type: Out & back

-Next up on our list of dog friendly hikes near Denver is the scenic Echo Lake Trail in Echo Lake Park.
-This dog friendly trail is near Idaho Springs, Colorado — which is about an hour’s drive away from Denver.
+Next up on our list of dog-friendly hikes near Denver is the scenic Echo Lake Trail in Echo Lake Park.
+This dog-friendly trail is near Idaho Springs, Colorado — which is about an hour’s drive away from Denver.
 As seen in the name of the trail, its main highlight is Echo Lake.
 Another noteworthy feature of this trail is that most of it is in the woods.
 Hence, this trail is a good choice for those who prefer more shade.
 Spanning 2.4 kilometers and being mostly flat, Echo Lake Trail is an easy hike that’s perfect for beginner hikers.

-The presence of Echo Lake means that land-based and water-based recreation are supported by this destination.
 During the winter season, Echo Lake freezes and attracts ice fishers and skaters.
 Hikers and walkers are also drawn to Echo Lake Trail all year round.
 The trail is manicured even during the winter — but spikes can still be worn for added traction.
 Depending on the amount of snowfall, hiking boots may suffice.

-Eldorado Canyon Trail
+7. Eldorado Canyon Trail

 - Distance from Denver: ~1 hour away